KittyMcDonagh/kmcd-issue-tracking-project/README.md

 #### **Please Note**

 The email address from which the email is being sent is a gmail account which allows access to less secure apps, and 2-step authentication is not set.
-This was all working fine when I set it up a few months back.
+This was all working fine on Cloud9 when I set it up a few months back.

 However, when I was ran this functionality again, while writing this section of the readme file, I started getting a 'SMTPAuthenticationError'.
 The reset email was also to a gmail account.

 After checking the error message online, and not getting any answers I tried tutor support.
 They suggested running "https://accounts.google.com/DisplayUnlockCaptcha", after which the emails were sent to the gmail account, and I could reset the password.
 I ran the reset password a few more times using the gmail account, and it worked fine each time.

 Then I decided to send the reset email to a hotmail account.
 It received the email ok.
 However when I try to send another reset email, either to the gmail or the hotmail account, I get a 'SMTPAuthenticationError' again.
 To clear this I run "https://accounts.google.com/DisplayUnlockCaptcha" again.
 However, it will consistently give me an error after sending to a hotmail account.

+**Unfortunately,** I started getting the same error on Heroku when trying to reset the password.
+Initially I got a Server (500) error, but when I set it to debug mode, (add 'DEVELOPMENT' to config vars and give it a value of 1) I got the full error message, which is:

+**SMTPAuthenticationError at /issue_tracker/password-reset/
+(534, b'5.7.14 <https://accounts.google.com/signin/continue?sarp=1&scc=1&plt=AKgnsbs\n5.7.14 hqJ8-UT4A4M-bY7PPTlVKWAsr3tR2xWEy-B0BmY8mF6gB8V7AbIRsKjeT9Gd0DQ0xLfte\n5.7.14 xP6KVYV5yJoYaOhFyft1k1eroWnv876LLsgBCbyRe9jcwFk2j4fQPRJdVjWIhvPb>\n5.7.14 Please log in via your web browser and then try again.\n5.7.14  Learn more at\n5.7.14  https://support.google.com/mail/answer/78754 n3sm7755915wmc.27 - gsmtp')**

+I tried all the above solutions, but none of them worked, so I decided to submit the project and make a note of  this problem.

+**Note also** that I changed settings.py to point to the postgres whether in production or development mode (I know you wouldn't do this in a live enviromnent, but Heroku can't use sqlite3, and I needed to set debug to see the error.)

 _I'm noting this here in case testers run into any issues._